Ismayilli: History

 The territory of the district was part of the Albania state, which was formed in the late 4th century and early 3rd century BC, long before it was erected.
 Historical facts prove that Mehranis, who belonged to Javanshir, had created Girdiman's prince in Ismayilli territory.
 Javanshir was of this generation.
 There is a fortress called Javanshir on the coast of Akchay, 4 km north of the village of Talantan.
 Ismayilli district, located in the northeastern part of Azerbaijan, was founded in 1931.
 At first, the administrative centre of the district was in the Basgal village and was soon transferred to Ismayilli village.
-Until the district was organized, a large part of its territory was part of the Goychay accident, part of the Shamakhi accident, and a small part of Sheki's accident.
+Until the district was organized, a large part of its territory was part of the Goychay district, part of the Shamakhi district, and a small part of Sheki's district.
 Ismayilli was the village until 1959, until 1967, it was a city-type settlement, and then it was renamed the city.
 Ismayilli region was established on November 24, 1931.
 From 1939 to 1977 the executive committee of the Soviet Union of deputies of the Ismayilli district, acting as the Executive Committee of the Council of People's Deputies of Ismayilli region from October 7, 1977, till October 17, 1991.
 In accordance with the Decree of the President of the Republic of Azerbaijan dated October 18, 1991, the Soviet of People's Deputies of Ismayilli was abolished, and the Ismayilli Executive Authority was established and functioned since November 1991.